-If you want to hit that reset button, your problem is half-solved.
+Half of your problem is halfway solved, if you got to hit that reset button.
 Cleaning a room is easy.
 It’s just harder to get the motivation to do so.

 Start by Clearing Out What You Don’t Need